History of architecture: Somali

-Traditional Somali architecture dates at least to two thousand years ago, from its medival sultanates and city states.
+Traditional Somali architecture dates at least to two thousand years ago, from its medieval sultanates and city states.
 The architecture usually includes the engineering stone cities, castles, citadels, fortresses, mosques, temples, aqueducts, lighthouses, towers and tombs.
 The arrival of Islam to Somalia brought Islamic architectural influences from the Arabian Peninsula and Persia, which stimulated a shift from drystone and other materials to coral stone, sundried bricks and limestone.

 The lucrative commercial networks of successive medieval Somali kingdoms and city-states such as the Adal Sultanate, Sultanate of Mogadishu, Ajuran Sultanate, and the Sultanate of the Geledi saw the establishment of several dozen stone cities in the interior of Somalia as well as the coastal regions.
 Ibn Battuta visiting Mogadishu in the early 14th century called it a town endless in size and Vasco Da Gama who passed by Mogadishu in the 15th century noted that it was a large city with houses of four or five storeys high and big palaces in its centre.